LCOGT/ptr_data/ptrdata/README.md

 # ptrdata runs on aws lambda

-This direcotry contains the code and scripts needed to deploy the code on aws lambda.
+This directory contains the code and scripts needed to deploy the code on aws lambda.
 We use the serverless framework for deployment.

 ## Initialization: